i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### INTRODUCTION

 This plugin allow to setup several PHP versions, which can be used by your customers.
 This plugin do not compile, nor install any PHP version itself.
-Those steps should be done by the administrator.
+Those steps must be done by the administrator.

 At this moment, this plugin only support the i-MSCP Fcgid server implementation but in near future, all implementations will be supported.